How do they do it?

 This is arguably the easiest way to earn money online.
 There is no need to produce or store inventory.
 There are no shipping or packing costs.
 In fact, affiliate marketing can be done with virtually no upfront costs.
 If need be, the process can be nearly effortless.

 Affiliate marketing, however, isn’t the only way how money is made on the web.
 Some other common options include:

 This method is pretty straight forward.
 Bloggers and website owners simply register with entities such as Adsense or Viglink in order to offer advertising space.
 Google’s Adsense is arguably the most popular.
 Bloggers using Adsense essentially allow Google to strategically place ads on their blog or website.
 In turn, they receive payment for page impressions, as well as for clicks.

 There are positives and negatives when it comes to using direct advertising.
 The most popular companies offering this are quite reputable, and they do pay what they owe.
 On the other hand, the ads can make a page seem cluttered and a bit ‘spammy’.
 There’s also no direct control over the ads that are displayed.
-The prevalence of ad blockers also make this option less than desireable.
+The prevalence of ad blockers also makes this option less than desirable.

 Sponsored Posts (#spon and #ad)